syntithenai/hermod/README.md

 This project is a work in progress.
 Ideally the example works but no guarantees yet :)

-The main story described in [Hermod Protocol Proposal](https://docs.google.com/document/d/1EU3uZWF6ivpNVYWagF2iZFMIzPYy4urbJ-llSqrOE5k/edit#heading=h.sn64gkum70pi) from audio capture to RASA core routing has been implemented.
+The main story described in [Hermod Protocol Proposal](https://docs.google.com/document/d/1EU3uZWF6ivpNVYWagF2iZFMIzPYy4urbJ-llSqrOE5k/edit#heading=h.sn64gkum70pi) from audio capture to RASA core routing and action server has been implemented.

 You can talk to RASA !!

-The single docker image including all services required for the protocol and is the quickest and easiest way to get started.

-Authentication,training and additional services and UI pending.

 ## Overview

 The Hermod (Norse messenger of the gods)  voice protocol describes a series of contracts between services that communicate over MQTT messaging bus and HTTPS to implement the steps in a voice interaction from capturing hardware audio through ASR (Automated Speech Recognition), NLU (Natural Language Understanding), ML (Machine Learning) based routing and finally executing commands.

+As at 1/1/2019, Snips is the only company that offers a Privacy focused 'free to hackers' voice stack that runs offline and is optimised for low power hardware.
+Because Snips is closed source and isn't suitable for multi user, the Hermod suite has developed to extend ideas from the Snips Hermes protocol to be suitable for building voice based web applications.

-This package provides a reference implementation of the Hermod protocol using nodejs.
+This package provides a reference implementation of the Hermod protocol using nodejs as well as example applications.

 The suite does not require Internet access to run making it suitable for standalone applications where network connectivity is patchy.
 This feature significantly improves the privacy of voice automation devices because no information needs to leave your computer.

-*``[As at 1/1/2019, Snips is the only company that offers a Privacy focused 'free to hackers' voice stack that runs offline and is optimised for low power hardware.
-Because Snips is closed source, the Hermod suite has developed to extend ideas from the Snips Hermes protocol to be suitable for building voice based web applications.]``*

 That said, a key feature of the Hermod protocol is the MQTT bus so that services in the stack can be seamlessly distributed across many computers in a network.